SoftEng-HEIGVD/Teaching-HEIGVD-RES-2020-Exercise-Protocol-Design/specs/x47726579/PROTOCOL.md

 "Asked for computation" message :
   * executes the math and sends the answer to the client

+"Goodbye" message :
+  * closes connection

 Unknown message :
-  * sends
+  * sends a standard message

 ### What is the syntax of the messages?
-How we generate and parse them? (syntax)
+How do we generate and parse them? (syntax)

+The server awaits the correct "Greetings" message from a client, otherwise it will not answer; once a client-server connection is established, any malformed message from the client will be answered by a unique "standard message" from the server.

+During a client-server connection, the server will first wait for a client message and then look for a `KEYWORD` at the start of such string.

+The server will tokenize a message based on spaces, for example `KEYWORD A X` will become `KEYWORD`, `A`, `X`.
+It will also limit the size of accepted messages.

+List of accepted keywords :
+  * `ADD`
+  * `SUB`
+  * `MUL`
+  * `EXT`

 ### Who closes the connection and when?

+The server closes the connection upon receiving `EXT` from the client and/or after a set period without activity.